telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/show-axis-labels-in-two-rows.md

 title: Show Category Axis Labels on Multiple Lines
 page_title: Show Category Axis Labels on Multiple Lines | Kendo UI Charts
 description: "Learn how to insert line breaks in Category Axis labels when working with Kendo UI Charts."
+previous_url: /controls/charts/how-to/show-axis-labels-in-two-rows
 slug: howto_showlabelsintworows_charts
 ---

 # Show Category Axis Labels on Multiple Lines

+Sometimes you might need to display long labels in a Kendo UI Chart.
+To make the content look more compact and better organized, it is possible to break the content of the labels into multiple lines.

-The example below demonstrates how to insert newline symbols in the Category Axis labels to break them on multiple lines.
+The example below demonstrates how to insert newline symbols in the Category Axis labels to achieve this behavior.

 ###### Example